-Running Out of update….??
-Its Time to Upgrade your Operating System to Windows 10 1909 Upgrade.
-Let’s learn how to create an upgrade Windows 10 Task Sequence.
+Running Out of updates?
+It’s Time to Upgrade your Operating System to Windows 10 1909 Upgrade.
+Let’s learn how to create and upgrade Windows 10 Task Sequence.

 Prerequisites – Windows 10 1909 Upgrade

 Make sure that your device has enough space.
-Your device requires at least 16 GB of free disk space to upgrade a 32-bit OS, or 20 GB for a 64-bit OS
+Upgrading to a 32-bit OS requires at least 16 GB of free disk space, or 20 GB for a 64-bit OS.

 Supported Deployment Tools –

-It is always recommended to use the latest available version for experiencing best features.
+It is always recommended to use the latest version to experience the best features.

 Windows 10 Upgrade Process – Overview